PragyaKimothi/Magical_Arena/README.md

 3. Assume two players .
 Player A 50 health 5 strength 10 attack Player B 100 health 10 stregnth and 5 attack
    Attacking die and Defending die are both 6 sided die with values ranging from 1- 6

    1.Player A attacks and rolls die.
 Die roll : 5 .
 Player B defends and rolls die.
 Die roll 2

    2.Attack damage is 5 * 10 = 50 ; Defending strength = 10 * 2 = 20 ; Player B health reduced by 30 to 70

    3.Player B attacks and rolls die.
 Die roll : 4.
 Player A defends and rolls die.
 Die Roll 3

    4.Attack damage is 4 * 5 = 20 ; Defending strength = 5 * 3 = 15 ; Player A health reduced by 5 to 45

    5.And so on.

+PROBLEM SOLUTION :
+I have used Java to implement the